tomw1808/truffle_eth_class2/README.md

 ### Solidity Compilation Errors/Warnings
 Solidity is in active maintenance and things change _all the time_!
-The code throughout the course was written for SolC 3.5, the current version (at the time this Readme was written) is 0.4.8.
+The code throughout the course was written for the current version (at the time this Readme was written) 0.4.8.

 Any Solidity Program can be "forced" to use another compiler version (older one) by using as _first line in your program_ `pragma solidity ^0.4.0;` for version 0.4.0, change it to whatever version you might need.